 Ashes to ashes, dust to dust, if the women don’t get you then the whiskey must.Carl Sandburg

-In the previous post we examined sharpening stones, the minimum set I recommend, those I typically use, and the most important stone in any set.
+In the previous post we examined sharpening stones, the minimum set your humble servant recommends, those I typically use, and the most important stone in any set.
 In this post we will shift our focus to things that can go wrong when sharpening, including supernatural influences.

 As I mentioned in the previous post in this series I almost never take a 10,000+ grit synthetic finishing stone or natural finishing stone to jobsites.
 This decision is based on observation under practical conditions: Jobsites are rough and dirty places, and stones are fragile.

-Even if Murphy is drunk and the Iron Pixies are distracted watching Lingerie Football on the boob tube (pun intended), airborne dust at the jobsite will always instantly degrade an expensive 12,000 grit rated stone to an effective 4,000 grit or less in an instant, making a fragile, expensive, ultra fine-grit stone pointless.
+Even if Murphy is drunk and the resident Iron Pixies are distracted watching Lingerie Football on the boob tube (pun intended), airborne dust at the jobsite will always instantly degrade an expensive 12,000 grit rated stone to an effective 4,000 grit or less, making a fragile, expensive, ultra fine-grit stone pointless.
 How clean is your workplace?
 Something to think about.
 Seriously.

 This is not just a theory that sprouted from my overactive imagination like a dandelion on a dung pile, but is scientifically verifiable.
 Give it try.